Columbia County Detention Facility

 Books

 The Columbia County Detention Facility allows books to be mailed directly to the jail from a reputable source such as AmazonBarnes & Noble or Books-A-Million.
-You can order them directly from your computer and have them shipped to the inmate at the address noted.
+You can order them directly from your computer and have them shipped to the inmate at the address above.

 Books must NOT contain images or content that are considered excessively violent, pornographic or obscene.
 Any book that does not meet the Columbia County Detention Facility standards will be disposed of.
+No more than three books may be shipped at any one time.

 Hard cover books will not be accepted by the jail due to their potential to be used as a weapon.

-All newspapers, magazines and books are to be shipped to:
+All legal mail, newspapers, magazines and books are to be shipped to:

 Inmate's Full Name & Inmate ID#